zedchance/postfix-jfx/README.md

 *GUI.java* is the postfix calculator

 To run in IntelliJ:
-Edit run configuration's VM options to include replacing `/path/to` with proper path
+Edit the run configuration VM options to include:
 ```
 --module-path /path/to/javafx-sdk-11.0.2/lib --add-modules javafx.fxml,javafx.controls,javafx.media
 ```
+replacing `/path/to` with proper path

 ## Postfix expressions
 | Operator | Description                                |